BonoboPLC/lojjo_wiki/use-cases/lottery-administration.md

 # How can I check that games are paying out properly?
-# How can I check that outcomes are random and that  winners are evenly distributed?
+# How can I check that outcomes are random and evenly distributed?